elmtree-askmo/cloudcannon-app/content/learn/engineering/what-challenges-are-associated-with-deflection-calculations-in-structural-engineering.md

 url: /learn/engineering/questions/what-challenges-are-associated-with-deflection-calculations-in-structural-engineering
 score: -1.0
 related_article1:
-    id: 169373
+    id: 169372
     title: >-
-        In what ways can architecture evoke emotions and create sensory experiences?
+        How do advanced materials contribute to technical developments in architecture?
     subject: Engineering
-    url: /learn/engineering/questions/in-what-ways-can-architecture-evoke-emotions-and-create-sensory-experiences
+    url: /learn/engineering/questions/how-do-advanced-materials-contribute-to-technical-developments-in-architecture
 related_article2:
-    id: 169364
+    id: 169363
     title: >-
-        What is the significance of blending and overlapping colors in spatial design?
+        How can color be used as a tool in architecture to impact emotions?
-    subject: Engineering
+    subject: Psychology
-    url: /learn/engineering/questions/what-is-the-significance-of-blending-and-overlapping-colors-in-spatial-design
+    url: /learn/psychology/questions/how-can-color-be-used-as-a-tool-in-architecture-to-impact-emotions
 related_article3:
-    id: 169366
+    id: 169363
     title: >-
-        What role does natural light play in environmental design, particularly in courtyard integration?
+        How can color be used as a tool in architecture to impact emotions?
-    subject: Engineering
+    subject: Psychology
-    url: /learn/engineering/questions/what-role-does-natural-light-play-in-environmental-design-particularly-in-courtyard-integration
+    url: /learn/psychology/questions/how-can-color-be-used-as-a-tool-in-architecture-to-impact-emotions
 related_article4:
     id: 169363
     title: >-
         How can color be used as a tool in architecture to impact emotions?
-    subject: Engineering
+    subject: Psychology
-    url: /learn/engineering/questions/how-can-color-be-used-as-a-tool-in-architecture-to-impact-emotions
+    url: /learn/psychology/questions/how-can-color-be-used-as-a-tool-in-architecture-to-impact-emotions
 related_article5:
-    id: 169361
+    id: 169372
     title: >-
-        How does the integration of color enhance architectural design?
+        How do advanced materials contribute to technical developments in architecture?
     subject: Engineering
-    url: /learn/engineering/questions/how-does-the-integration-of-color-enhance-architectural-design
+    url: /learn/engineering/questions/how-do-advanced-materials-contribute-to-technical-developments-in-architecture
 ---

 &nbsp;